Xananax/apido/README.md

 # API Methods & Properties

-## api.run(command,args) → Promise
+## api.runCommand(command,parameters) → Promise

 - `command` is a string
-- `args` is an object or an array
+- `parameters` is an object or an array
 Runs the specified command if found, or rejects the promise

-## api.runPath(path,args) → Promise
+## api.runPath(path,parameters) → Promise
 - `path` is a `/` separated string
-- `args` is an object or an array
+- `parameters` is an object or an array
 `path` will be split on the `/` character.
-The first element will me the method, all other elements will be arguments, in order.
+The first element will me the command, all other elements will be parameters, in order.

-- If given arguments are more numerous than the method's arguments, the method has the `append` property set, then the last element will inherit the rest of the array; elsewise, the additional arguments are discarded.
+- If given parameters are more numerous than the command's parameters, the command has the `append` property set, then the last element will inherit the rest of the array; elsewise, the additional parameters are discarded.
 - If `consume` is set, the array will be split on the `consume` character. (`/path/to:/something/else` with `consume` set to `:` will yield: `[['path','to'],['something','else']]`)

-## api.middleware(req,res,next)
+## api.middleware(req,res,next) → undefined
+a connect-compatible middleware.
+If you are not using it with express, be sure to parse `req.query` before passing `req`.
+If you intend to use http methods other than `get`, be sure to parse `body`;

-## api.methods → Object
+## api.commands → Object
+An object containing all the commands.
+All commands return promises.

 ---